nvaccess/addon-datastore/README.md

 Pre-requisites:
 - An addon must be stored on GitHub in a public repository
-- The commit which will be submitted must be a valid NVDA `*.addon` file if zipped and renamed.
+- The commit which will be submitted must be a valid NVDA `*.nvda-addon` file if zipped and renamed.

 Process:
 1. Addon author creates a new Pull Request (PR) on the 'NVDA-Addon-submission' repository.
 In most cases this could be done with the web editor: